 What challenges are you anticipating?

-From my research, New Delhi is a very big city, busy, lot of traffic – not sure what this would mean for me and what I will experience in such a big place.
+From my research, New Delhi is a very big city, busy, a lot of traffic – not sure what this would mean for me and what I will experience in such a big place.
 I am not expecting a lot of challenges for now, but there could be a work challenge in terms of adjusting to the way things are done, the speed, patience etc.

 What are you looking forward to most?

 I have always wanted to go to India because of their food and culture.
 I am a vegetarian, so I am excited because I know I can eat 100 types of beans in India.
-I am sure the experience both at a personal and professional levels would be great.
+I am sure the experience both at personal and professional levels would be great.